RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Zeph.md

 <sup>5</sup> those who worship the army of the sky on the housetops, those who worship and swear by Yahweh and also swear by Malcam,
 <sup>6</sup> those who have turned back from following Yahweh, and those who haven’t sought Yahweh nor inquired after him.

-<sup>7</sup> <sup>b</sup>Yahweh, for the day of Yahweh is at hand.
+<sup>7</sup> Be silent at the presence of the Lord<sup>b</sup> Yahweh, for the day of Yahweh is at hand.
 For Yahweh has prepared a sacrifice.
 He has consecrated his guests.
 <sup>8</sup> It will happen in the day of Yahweh’s sacrifice that I will punish the princes, the king’s sons, and all those who are clothed with foreign clothing.
 <sup>9</sup> In that day, I will punish all those who leap over the threshold, who fill their master’s house with violence and deceit.